-When you follow the instructions on meditation, you become more calm and all the things that bother you throughout the day can be let go of.
-This includes fears, longings, mental attachments, negative emotions can be left behind.
+When you follow the instructions on meditation, you become calmer and all the things that bother you throughout the day can be let go of.
+This includes fears, longings, mental attachments, negative emotions that can be left behind.

 Through meditation, you can realize your inner power as you learn to also feel extremely peaceful.
 The inner power in you can’t be explained properly, it is merely something each person will feel when it arrives.

 As you practice mediation, you develop the mind in a more intuitive way.
 This does help you in your normal routine.
 It allows you to feel bad or good vibes about someone that maybe wasn’t possible before (amongst many other superpowers).

 - Enhances self-esteem and self-acceptance

 - Better decision making and problem-solving

 How to Meditate?